rafael-santiago/eutherpe/doc/TROUBLESHOOTING-EN.md

 Once it done, edit the file `/etc/eutherpe/player.cache` by doing the following:

 - Locate the configuration `"ESSID":"<name of your Wi-Fi network>"` and replace it to `"ESSID":""`.
+  You can run the following incantation `sed -i 's/"ESSID":".*"/"ESSID":""/g' /etc/eutherpe/player.cache`, too.
 - Save the changes done in `/etc/eutherpe/player.cache`.
+If you did the `sed` incantation, the saving step is not needed!
 - From the `root` `prompt` execute `systemctl restart eutherpe`.
 - Browse `http://<eutherpe server ip address>:8080/eutherpe`.
 If you have chosen `https` instead of `http`, use `https://<eutherpe server ip address>:8080/eutherpe`.
 If you have changed the